Measuring economic welfare

 Addressing both of these aspects is no easy task, and at a minimum requires consistent frameworks covering multiple dimensions.
 With the UN Sustainable Development Goals (SDGs) and the OECD Wellbeing Framework, focus has been placed on policy-relevant economic analysis capturing measurements of people’s lived experience across a number of areas including health and housing, environment, education, work patterns and standards and sense of community connection.
 Ireland has adapted both the SDGs and a wellbeing framework to inform domestic policy, with comparable measures published regularly by the Central Statistics Office (CSO) (and in New Zealand such a framework/indicators are being used to support economic policymaking and resource allocation).

 At the heart of these initiatives is bridging the gap that can sometimes be perceived between big picture macro aggregates, like GDP, inflation or unemployment, and the day-to-day experience of households and businesses.
 This also stretches into the measurement of things core to a central bank’s objectives of price and financial system stability.
-For example, an important outcome of the ECB’s strategy review, concluded in 2021, was that the Governing Council will take account of the cost of owner-occupied housing when assessing price pressures.
+For example, an important outcome of the ECB’s strategy review (PDF 545.22KB), concluded in 2021, was that the Governing Council will take account of the cost of owner-occupied housing when assessing price pressures.
 This would better reflect people's experience of inflation, which was a clear message we heard at public consultations during the review process.
 Over time, and as decisions are made on the issue by the European Statistical System, a roadmap has been laid out for how to include these costs in our target measure of inflation.

 A great benefit in some of the multi-country survey-based data is the consistency they can bring in measurement.
 Not only can they bring the analysis closer to the lived experience of households within a particular region or country, they can often allow some comparison on a “Iike-for-like” basis across regions and countries.
 Understanding the possible differences along the different regional and national settings can be particularly important when we think about how those things intertwine with the single monetary policy for the whole euro area, for example.